GMMan/game-and-watch-decrypt/README.md

 This program allows you to import and export data to and from your Game & Watch:
 Super Mario Bros. external flash dump.
-This program supports the main data region encrypted via OTFDEC and also both NVRAM regions encrypted using AES-GCM.
+This program supports the main data region encrypted via OTFDEC, and also both NVRAM regions encrypted via AES-GCM.

 Configuration